rsdoiel/antenna/pacific.md

 date: 2024-11-15, from: Hawaii Tribune Harold

-				<p>Construction could begin at Halepohaku in January as part of a year-long project to remove a potentially leaky fuel system.</p>
+				<p>A project to remove old underground fuel tanks at Halepohaku could begin in January.</p>

 <br>